The Blog

 Description of the blog

-WASHINGTON, Feb.
-3—The construction industry added 25,000 jobs on net in January, according to an Associated Builders and Contractors analysis of data released today by the U.S. Bureau of Labor Statistics.
-On a year-over-year basis, industry employment has risen by 294,000 jobs, an increase of 3.9%.
+The construction industry added 23,000 jobs on net in October, according to an Associated Builders and Contractors analysis of data released by the U.S. Bureau of Labor Statistics.
+On a year-over-year basis, industry employment has increased by 219,000 jobs, an increase of 2.8%.

-WASHINGTON, Jan.
-3—National nonresidential construction spending grew 0.9% in November, according to an Associated Builders and Contractors analysis of data published today by the U.S. Census Bureau.
-On a seasonally adjusted annualized basis, nonresidential spending totaled $930.1 billion for the month.
+WASHINGTON, Nov.
+1—National nonresidential construction spending increased 0.3% in September, according to an Associated Builders and Contractors analysis of data published by the U.S. Census Bureau.
+On a seasonally adjusted annualized basis, nonresidential spending totaled $1.1 trillion.